sveltejs/kit/README.md

 You can run the test server with `cd packages/kit/test/apps/basics; pnpm run dev` to hit it with your browser.

-You may need to install some dependencies first, e.g., with `npx playwright install-deps` (which only works on Ubuntu).
+You may need to install some dependencies first, e.g. with `npx playwright install-deps` (which only works on Ubuntu).

 ### Documentation